theonejj/ansible-zfs_on_root/README.md

 ### Step by Step Installation

-As an alternative to running the entire playbook at one time, in can be run sections at a time using the ansible `tags` as defined below.
+As an alternative to running the entire playbook at one time, it can be run sections at a time using the ansible `tags` as defined below.
 This method can be used to troubleshoot issues and replay steps if you have a way of rolling back previous failures.
 Failures can be rolled back either manually or via snapshots in Virtualbox or equivalent.

 To run just one stage via tags, all the Ansible Playbook examples from above can be used with the addition of including tags: